hnguyen25/retina-chip-gui/docs/general/getting-started.md

 ### a.
 To run in terminal
 1. On new terminal session, `conda activate <name-of-env>` to load relevant Python libraries
 2. Navigate to the location of `run.py` within the cloned repository
-3. Execute command `python3 run.py`
+3. Execute command `python run.py`

 ### b.
 To run in PyCharm
 1. The top-right bar should contain drop down menu to choose run configuration.
 Click on `Edit configurations...`